Grocery Store Careers: Options, Job Titles, and Descriptions

 Pay: Grocery store food preparation workers earn an average hourly wage of $12.72, according to the BLS.

 Butchers cut, trim, and package meat and poultry.
-Typically, butchers will prepare standard cuts of meat for purchase, as well as providing services to order for customers with special requests.
+Typically, butchers will prepare standard cuts of meat for purchase and provide services to order for customers with special requests.
 Most butchers learn their trade on the job, but it can take more than a year to become skilled.

 According to the BLS, 107,960 butchers worked at grocery stores in 2019.